Patient education: West Nile virus infection (Beyond the Basics)

 West Nile (WN) virus is an infection that primarily affects birds.
 Humans and other animals can also become infected, usually after being bitten by a mosquito that previously bit an infected bird.

 WN virus was first discovered in Uganda in 1937, but it became a household term in the United States in 1999 when the first cases were reported in New York City .
-During 2011, WN virus activity was detected in 47 states and the District of Columbia .
-Outbreaks have also been reported in a number of other regions, including Canada, Europe, Israel, and Russia.
-Although there is evidence that the virus has spread throughout Mexico, the Caribbean, and Central America, few human cases have been reported from these areas.
+Human cases of WN virus disease have occurred in all 48 contiguous states and the District of Columbia .
+Outbreaks have also been reported in a number of other regions, including Canada, Europe, Israel, Greece, and Russia.
+Although there is evidence that the virus has spread throughout Latin America and the Caribbean, few human cases have been reported from these areas.

-WN virus is a seasonal epidemic in the United States, lasting from summer through fall, with a peak in activity around late August or early September.
+WN virus is a seasonal epidemic in the United States, lasting from summer through fall, with a peak in activity around mid-August to early September.
 The duration is longer in milder climates, where mosquitoes can emerge earlier in the year and survive longer.

 WEST NILE VIRUS RISK FACTORS